endless-snowfall/leetcode/src/leetcode/problems/problem00133/README.md

       - (c) Then we push the neighbor onto the stack.
     - (5) Once we are done processing all the neighbors for a node, we add that node to the "finished" set.

+## Approach (3): [Concise Iterative]
+  - Did away with the "finished" concept and instead, avoided putting more work on the stack if the neighbor was already previously created.

 # Runtime Analysis:
 ##Definitions:
   - n is the number of nodes in the graph.